SMAIRT/receive.sol/README.md

 # receive.sol
-basic smart contract to hold ethereum as receive with owner control
+basic smart contract template to hold ethereum as receive with owner control

 Explanation:
 Receiving Ether: The receive() function is a special function in Solidity that does not take any arguments and does not return anything.
 It is executed on a call to the contract with empty calldata.
 This is the function that allows the contract to receive Ether directly.